AbdulRafay03/Signature-recognition/README.md

 1. Clone this repository.
 2. Install the required dependencies.
-3. Run the `Setup.ipynb` notebook to replicate the work or set up your environment.
+3. Run the `main.py` notebook to replicate the work or set up your environment.
 4. Use the GUI to start training or testing the model.

 ## Acknowledgements